-The primary objective of the Group's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximize shareholder value.
-The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
-To maintain or adjust the capital structure, the Group may adjust dividend payment to shareholders, return capital to shareholders or issue new shares.
+The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximize shareholder value.
+The Company manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
+To maintain or adjust the capital structure, the Company may adjust dividend payment to shareholders, return capital to shareholders or issue new shares.

-XIII.
-OTHER DISCLOSURE
+XIII.OTHER DISCLOSURE

-- 1. The following are additional disclosures for the Group and its affiliates as required by the R.O.C.
-Securities and Futures Bureau: - (1) Financing provided to others for the year ended 31 December 2023: None. - (2) Endorsement/Guarantee provided to others for the year ended 31 December 2023: None. - (3) Securities held as of 31 December 2023 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 1. - (4) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - (5) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - (6) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - (7) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the year ended 31 December 2023: None. - (8) Trade receivables from related parties with amounts exceeding the lower of NT\$100 million or 20 percent of capital stock as of 31 December 2023: None. - (9) Financial instruments and derivative transactions: None. - (10) The business relationship, significant transactions and amounts between parent company and subsidiaries: Please refer to Attachment 2.
+- 1. The following are additional disclosures for the Company and its affiliates as required by the R.O.C.
+Securities and Futures Bureau: - (1) Financing provided to others for the year ended 31 December 2023: None. - (2) Endorsement/Guarantee provided to others for the year ended 31 December 2023: None. - (3) Securities held as of 31 December 2023 (excluding subsidiaries, associates and joint venture): Please refer to Attachment 1. - (4) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - (5) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended 31 December 2023: None. - (6) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the years ended 31 December 2023: None. - (7) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the years ended 31 December 2023: None. - (8) Trade receivables of related party amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock f for the years ended 31 December 2023: None. - (9) Financial instruments and derivative transactions: None.